 - Pray for God’s blessing on this new form of church fellowship.

 The programming behind this VCF at www.virtualfellowship.church is offered free.
 There is a first-time administrative charge of $400 to make it specific to that congregation and then a yearly maintenance charge of $200.

 Introducing VCF to Your Congregation

-Begin with a group of three or four other participants, including the pastor.
-Familiarize yourself with the Forum page and types of entries.
-Under Forum click on the second line for descriptions of entries and on the third line for samples.
+- Begin with a group of three or four other participants, including the pastor.
+Familiarize yourself with the website and types of entries.

-For publicity, write up your own description of what you are trying to accomplish in your congregation.
-Use material in the About, How it Works, and FAQs
+- For publicity, write up your own description of what you are trying to accomplish with this online community in your congregation.
+Reference info found in the About and FAQs sections of the website.

 - Announce this new opportunity for online community to the congregation only when everything is working well.
 Be ready to have members of you core group help members find the website and understand how it works.